festusebin/inspify-web3/README.md

 - Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-To follow the developmen link, follow the instructions below;
+To follow the development link, follow the instructions below;
 - Click on the link https://inspify.vercel.app it takes you to this screen

 ![Home Screen](assets/preview/1.png)